Clear Creek: A TMDL Project for Volatile Organic Compounds

 Background and Goals

 The Clear Creek watershed drains parts of Fort Bend, Harris, Brazoria, and Galveston Counties.
-In 1993, the Texas Department of State Health Services (DSHS; then known as TDH) issued a fish-consumption advisory for portions of Clear Creek due to elevated concentrations in fish tissue of two volatile organic compounds (1,2-dichloroethane and 1,1,2-trichloroethane) and the pesticide chlordane (covered under another TMDL project).
+In 1993, the Texas Department of State Health Services (DSHS; then known as TDH) advised people against eating fish from portions of Clear Creek due to elevated concentrations in fish tissue of two volatile organic compounds (1,2-dichloroethane and 1,1,2-trichloroethane) and the pesticide chlordane (covered under another TMDL project).
 These volatile organic compounds are associated primarily with chemical manufacturing.
 An abandoned refinery was identified as the source of VOCs in Clear Creek.
-The goal of this TMDL project is to reduce concentrations of contaminants in fish tissue to levels that constitute an acceptable risk to consumers.
+The goal of this TMDL project was to reduce concentrations of contaminants in fish tissue to levels that constitute an acceptable risk to consumers.

 TMDLs and Implementation Plan

 These TMDLs were first adopted by the commission on February 9, 2001.
-They were revised to include minor clarifying language and adopted by the commission on June 14, 2002.
+On June 14, 2002, they were revised to include minor clarifying language and adopted by the commission.
 The EPA approved the TMDLs on May 9, 2003, at which time they became part of the state’s Water Quality Management Plan.

 - Four TMDLs for Volatile Organic Compounds in Clear Creek